 Swedish Catholicism’s story of a return and rediscovery of a lost heritage is combined with the arrival of a bewildering number of linguistic and ethnic identities from all over the world.
 In contrast, the Church of Sweden is founded on the Protestant rupture, combined with the affirmation of modernist change and an idea of Swedish cultural homogeneity that is fast crumbling.
 Thus, the greatest potential for a religious dynamic to emerge—one that is suitable for the development of Swedish conservatism—lies in a ‘conversation’ between the civil society formed by Protestant free churches and the deep cultural roots and universality of the Catholic Church.

-Clemens Cavallin is professor of religion, philosophies of life, and ethics at NLA University College, Bergen
+Clemens Cavallin is professor of Christianity, religion, philosophies of life, and ethics at NLA University College, Bergen

 Lars F. Eklund has a licentiate in classical studies.
 He was a political advisor in the Prime Minister’s Office (1991-94) and Deputy Mayor of the city of Gothenburg, Sweden (1999 to 2003).